cloud-elements/devportal/docs/elements/dynamicscrm/authenticate.md

 ## Authenticate Through API

 Authenticating through API is similar to authenticating via the UI.
-Instead of clicking and typing through a series of buttons, text boxes, and menus, you will instead send a request to our `instance` endpoint.
+Instead of clicking and typing through a series of buttons, text boxes, and menus, you will instead send a request to our `instances` endpoint.
 The end result is the same, though: an authenticated element instance with a  **token** and **id**.

 You can authenticate using either [custom authentication](#custom-authentication) or [OAuth 2.0](#oauth-2-0-authentication).